 Both your clinical experience gained and your lactation-specific educational preparation must be acquired within the 5 years prior to sitting the IBLCE examination.

 You will be able to obtain all of the lactation-specific education you require for the Board exam online with Health e-Learning.
-(Exception: students qualifying under Pathway 2.)
+(Exception: students qualifying under Pathway 2.
+Health e-Learning is unable to assist you with Pathway 2)

 The minimum lactation-specific educational preparation accepted is 90 hours, however, IBLCE strongly recommends that students complete a comprehensive, evidence-based LEAARC-approved program of 120+ hours duration.
 It is unlikely that you will be able to acquire the depth and breadth of knowledge examined by IBLCE and required as a professional in the field from courses of study less than this.